-Sr. No.

-1. Contingent Liability

-The companies within group are involved in direct and indirect tax litigations that are pending with various tax authorities as mentioned in Note No. 49 of the Consolidated Financial Statements.
+Sr. No. Key Audit Matter How our audit addressed the key audit matter 1.
+Contingent Liability The companies within group are involved in direct and indirect tax litigations that are pending with various tax authorities as mentioned in Note No. 49 of the Consolidated Financial Statements.
 Whether a liability is recognized or disclosed as a contingent liability in the financial statements is inherently judgmental and dependent on assumptions and assessments.
 We placed specific focus on the judgements in respect to these demands against the companies within group.
 Determining the amount, if any, to be recognized or disclosed in the financial statements, is inherently subjective.
-Therefore, these litigations amount is considered to be a key audit matter.

-- Obtained an understanding from the management with respect to process and controls followed by the companies within group for identification and monitoring of significant developments in relation to the litigations, including completeness thereof. - Obtained the list of litigations from the management and reviewed their assessment of the likelihood of outflow of economic resources being probable, possible or remote in respect of the litigations. - Assessed management's discussions held with their legal consultants and understanding precedents in similar cases; - Obtained and evaluated the confirmations from the consultants representing the companies within group before the various authorities and our own dedicated teams of direct tax and indirect tax. - Assessed and validated the adequacy and appropriateness of the disclosures made by the management in the financial statements.
+Therefore, these litigations amount is considered to be a key audit matter. their assessment of the likelihood of outflow of economic resources being probable, possible or remote in respect of the litigations.
+Assessed management's discussions held with their legal consultants and understanding precedents in similar cases; Obtained and evaluated the confirmations from the consultants representing the companies within group before the various authorities and our own dedicated teams of direct tax and indirect tax. • Assessed and validated the adequacy and appropriateness of the disclosures made by the management in the financial statements.